tommaho/roll/README.md

 `roll 4d20 -v` will show verbose: the result of each roll and the sum of all rolls

-`roll 4d20 -d` will show how each dice was instantiated
+`roll 4d20 -d` will show debug info, including how each dice was instantiated

 Plans include supporting things like: